overandoutnerd/albus-dunbledore/README.md

 # ✨ What The Bot Does

-- 💬 Replies with randomized Dumbledore-style quotes
+- 💬 Replies with randomized Dumbledore-style quotes whenever someone mentions “Albus” or “Dumbledore”
 - 🧙 Brings wizard energy into comment sections
 - 😂 Mixes wisdom, chaos, and absurd humor
 - ⚡ Appears automatically during conversations